 Masonville real estate guide & listings for sale

-Single detached homes are the predominant housing type, representing most buildings in Masonville, while the rest are mainly large apartment buildings and townhouses.
+In Masonville, the majority of dwellings are single detached homes, while large apartment buildings and townhouses make up most of the remaining housing stock.
 This neighbourhood offers mainly three bedroom and four or more bedroom homes.
-About three quarters of the properties in the neighbourhood are occupied by homeowners whereas the rest are rented.
-Around one third of homes in this part of the city were constructed between 1980 and 1990, while most of the remaining buildings were built in the 1960s and the 1990s.
+About three quarters of the dwellings in the neighbourhood are occupied by homeowners while the rest are rented.
+Roughly one third of properties in this part of London were built between 1980 and 1990, while most of the remaining buildings were built in the 1960s and the 1990s.

-A vehicle is commonly required in this area to reach the closest supermarket.
-Nevertheless, getting to the closest pharmacy and accordingly some basic food items is generally easy.
-A limited selection of restaurants and cafes can be found as well.
-With respect to education, families will welcome the proximity to primary schools, which are within walking distance from most homes for sale in Masonville.
-However, there are no high schools in this part of the city.
+Home buyers in Masonville often have to rely on a car to buy their groceries.
+Nevertheless, reaching the closest pharmacy and accordingly some staple foods is generally easy.
+A restaurant is often just around the corner, and home buyers are served by a few cafes as well.
+Concerning education, families will welcome the proximity to primary schools, which are within walking distance from the majority of houses for sale in Masonville.
+On the other hand, there are no high schools in this part of the city.